GaloisInc/cardano-network-service-assurance/TODO/TaskList.md

   * [ ] Extend logging of cnsa-sink to handle log-rotation, etc. using code from cardano-tracer library.

-  * [ ] code improvement: remove dependence on locli source code, capture exactly what assumptions/dependences on the log files
+  * [ ] Code improvement: remove dependence on locli source code, capture exactly what assumptions/dependences on the log files

-  * [ ] make trace log "dispatching" to analyses more efficient: parse once, dispatch once.
+  * [ ] Make trace log "dispatching" to analyses more efficient: parse once, dispatch once.

-  * [ ] improve how we add analyses
+  * [ ] Improve how we add analyses
     - make them more "plugin"-like
     - more automated: then generate config files, generate documentation.